zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

 all aspects of the desired system were taken into account when designing the User and System Interfaces.

+The most common complaints about Engineering Teams are:

+* the app is poorly made and doesn't meet our requirements
+* they're taking too long to build it

-The most common source of poorly made Apps and development that takes longer than planned or expected is the ineffective description of the desired outcome in the form of Software Requirements.
+The primary source of these 2 complaints is ineffective descriptions of the desired outcome in the form of Software Requirements.

 We want the TAO to be a primary tool used for describing software as a Simplified Grammar to Codify the description of the desired Application in order to: